WLCB/archive/pages/Projects/metzerott_formatted.md

 Polly, who was three years his senior, laughed at the lad's devotion, and alternately petted and scolded him, like a mother.
 Franz submitted; but he had entirely made up his mind as to his own course.

-"I mean to marry her if she will wait until I come back from Germany," he said to himself."If she marries any one else, I will kill him like a mosquito."
+"I mean to marry her if she will wait until I come back from Germany," he said to himself.
+"If she marries any one else, I will kill him like a mosquito."

 Certainly, no one suspected such bloodthirsty designs in the quiet youth who lounged awkwardly against the door post as the members of the MUannerchor climbed, laughing and talking, up the steep winding staircase that led to the Concert Hall, most of them pausing to chaff "Janitor Franz," as they went by.
 Franz was not good at chaff; he never could think of anything clever enough to say until